IFI Patent Status

 Not-in-force (Designated States only)

 Used for EP records when no EP designated country remains In-Force.
 Used only for EP designated countries within an EP record.
-See New IFI Patent Status for EP for examples.
+See IFI Patent Status for EP for examples.

 RevokedApplied when an office terminates a patent, often after invalidation or appeal proceedings and the delivery of a legal status event informing of the revocation.
 Annulments or Renunciations can also trigger a status change to “Revoked”.